SpooksMcGoose/gamecam/README.md

 cam.export()      # images and .csv file are exported to folder
 ```

+## To-Do
+Finish gamecam.classipy, which will allow for rapid labeling of exported images.

 ## Contributing
 This is my first project, so I have no idea what I'm doing.
 If you have suggestions or tips, please tell me!